Housing for Returning Students - 2025-2026 Housing Selection Process

 For LLC Selection, times are based on terms living on campus (and randomized within same amount of terms).

-For General Housing Selection, times are based on class year (based on credit hours, and randomized within same class year).
+For Full Group and General Housing Selection, times are based on class year (based on admit term (so if you entered Geneseo this past fall you are considered a freshman), and randomized within same class year).

 Each student will be assigned a time however we recommend you select your group leader to be the person with the earliest time as only your group leader can select for your group.
 Roommate matching will remain open so if the space you are looking for is no longer available by your selection time, the group has the opportunity to change their group, break up into different groups, or make modifications to assist in selecting with a backup plan.